Las Vegas Valley: Colleges and universities

-The University of Nevada, Las Vegas (UNLV) is in Paradise, about three miles (5 km) south of the city limits and roughly two miles east of the Strip.
+The University of Nevada, Las Vegas (UNLV) is in Paradise, about three miles (5 km) south of the Las Vegas city limits and roughly two miles east of the Strip.
 Several national colleges, including the University of Phoenix and Le Cordon Bleu, have campuses in the Las Vegas area.
-Nevada State College, National University and Touro University Nevada are nearby Henderson.
+Nevada State University, National University and Touro University Nevada are nearby Henderson.
 The College of Southern Nevada has campuses in Las Vegas, North Las Vegas and Henderson.
 Henderson also is home to DeVry University, as well as the Roseman University of Health Sciences.
-Other private entity in the Las Vegas Valley includes Carrington College.
+The for-profit Carrington College also has a location in the Las Vegas valley.